 This stage begins at the age of ten and can stretch well into adulthood, with certain adults.
 It may remain the same throughout their lives.
 Children gravitate towards acceptable behaviour and the actions of adult role models.

 Children engage in good deeds in order to be viewed as good people within a set social group.

-Rules are followed out of respect for authority and to maintain general order in the society.
+Rules are followed out of respect for authority and to maintain general order in society.

-Only about 10 to 15 percent of the adults achieve this stage where their morality is based on reasoning and principles that they have chosen for themselves.
-Most people don’t achieve this stage as they take moral values from people around them
+Only about 10 to 15 per cent of adults achieve this stage, wherein their morality is based on reasoning and principles that they have chosen for themselves.
+Most people don’t achieve this stage as they take moral values from people around them.